Beef Recipes

 Butter-Basted Ribeye Steak

-A perfectly seared ribeye basted in golden butter.
-Simple, rich, and satisfying — the king of carnivore dinners.
+A perfectly seared ribeye basted in golden butter — the king of carnivore dinners.
+48g protein and 42g fat per 10 oz cooked.
+Pull at 130°F medium-rare.

 Carnivore Breakfast Plate

-The classic carnivore breakfast: crispy bacon, runny eggs, and savory beef sausage.
-High-protein fuel to start your day.
+The classic carnivore breakfast: crispy bacon, runny eggs, savory beef sausage.
+38g protein, 40g fat, 520 calories per plate.
+12 minutes start to plate.

 Slow-Cooker Bone Broth